-Beirut-born pastry chef Lincoln Carson was a world-class globetrotter before he began his culinary career in the U.S. Francois Payard was his mentor at New York’s Le Bernardin, and he later relocated to Las Vegas to work for chef Julian Serrano at Picasso.
+Beirut-born Lincoln Carson was a globetrotter before becoming a chef in the U.S. Francois Payard mentored him at New York’s Le Bernardin.
+He later relocated to Las Vegas to work for chef Julian Serrano at Picasso.
 He met Michael Mina, and eventually became the Mina Group’s Corporate Pastry Chef.
 On April 6, Carson shared several culinary insights before serving a contemporary “red velvet cake” to close out the Pebble Beach Food & Wine Battle of the Coasts: WEST.

 One of my after-school jobs that I worked at in high school was washing pots in a kitchen, I hung out a little bit more with the friends who opted to go to culinary school, they were working as line cooks, going to Johnson & Wales in Providence.
 So, long story short, I went down, checked out the school with one of my dear friends, known him since we were 14, Mark Ladner, who is now executive chef over at Del Posto.
 He was like “Hey, why don’t you check this out, might be something you’d be into.”
 Because I enjoyed being in the kitchen, liked the artistic idea of it.
 At the time, seeing the school’s history, it seemed to be a better outlet for that.
 Now, that’s not the case, but it’s taken all of this to realize, you can have an artistic outlet in any of these endeavors.
 I opted to go, so after that it was pretty straightforward, you go to school to become a chef, you go to work to become a chef.

 LC: I was born in Beirut, moved around a lot, first few years after Beirut was in Saudi Arabia, in Jeddah and Dhahran, back to the States, mostly northeast, Philly, New York City, Boston, back to Saudi Arabia for a couple years in high school, then I finished school right outside of Boston.